MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 • Create a handle

-• Read values from buffers
+• Get values from the buffer

 If beginners do not understand this difference, they often run into the following problems.